scikit-learn-contrib/MAPIE/doc/theoretical_description_conformity_scores.rst

 - The absolute residual score is the basic conformity score and gives constant intervals.
-- The gamma conformity score adds a notion of adaptivity by giving intervals of different sizes, but it can give absurd results if the prediction model is too uncertain.
+- The gamma conformity score adds a notion of adaptivity by giving intervals of different sizes, and is proportional to the uncertainty.
 - The conformal residual fitting score is a conformity score that requires an additional model to learn the residuals of the model from :math:`X`.
-It gives very adaptive intervals, and their sizes can help in detecting outliers.
+It gives very adaptive intervals without specific asumptions on the data.

 References
 ==========